RL unknotter, hard unknots and unknotting number: Background and notation

 A \emph{knot diagram} is the image of a generic immersion $S^1\looparrowright S^2$ with crossing data (over/under information) at each double point.
 Links and link diagrams are multicomponent versions of knots and knot diagrams, and we will use them interchangeably.
 Two diagrams represent the same knot if and only if they are related by a finite sequence of Reidemeister moves.
 The Reidemeister moves R0 (isotopy, often not specified), R1, R2, R3 are:

 So: \begin{enumerate} \item R0 is isotopy, and should be thought of as a cleaning operation. \item R1 and R2 reduce or increase the number of crossings.
 We think of these as removing or adding cards to a deck. \item R3 does not change the number of crossings.
-We think of this as a shuffle move. \end{enumerate} Crucial is the idea of \emph{increase-shuffle}, which increases the number of crossings using R1 and R2, and then shuffle them in using R3.
+We think of this as a shuffle move. \end{enumerate} A crucial idea is \emph{increase-shuffle}, which increases the number of crossings using R1 and R2, and then shuffle them in using R3.
 For example:

-In the picture on the right the R2 move created in the middle are now shuffled in.
+In the picture on the right, the crossings created by the middle R2 move have been shuffled in.

 \begin{Remark} In general, we think of the unknotting as a game where the options are to add or remove cards (via R1 and R2), or to shuffle the deck (via R3).

 This is an important (but certainly not new) idea to keep in mind. \end{Remark}